 And, of course, you can mosaic just about anything like this wonderful watering can.

-Idea: Decoupage a garden sphere with cutouts and Mod Podge.
+Idea: Decoupage a garden sphere with cut-outs and Outdoor Mod Podge.

 This ball (left) is by Empress of Dirt Facebook friend Pam.
 The sunflower ball is by Three Green Art.